Understanding Your 401(k) Retirement Plan

 Tax Advantage of 401(k) Retirement Plans

 Many employers, in an effort to attract and retain talent, offer to match a certain percentage of the employee’s contribution.
-According to Starbucks’ “Total Pay Package” brochure, for example, the company will match a percentage of the first 5 percent of pay the employee contributes to their 401(k) retirement plan.
+For example, Starbucks will match a percentage of the first 5 percent of pay the employee contributes to their 401(k) retirement plan.
 After 90 days, employees receive a 100 percent match.

 In other words, after working there 90 days, an employee of the coffee giant who earns $100,000 and contributed $5,000 to their 401(k) would receive an additional $5,000 deposit in the account directly from the company (100 percent match on a $5,000 contribution.)
 Anything the employee deposited above the 5 percent threshold would not receive a match.